The demand for product information management (PIM) software is one of the fastest growing trends within the tech market right now.

-With digital sales growing 49% annually since 2020 (compared to 15% of global sales across all channels), it's clear that businesses and product marketing teams need to be equipped with the right tools to meet the demand for online shopping in an efficient and agile way, such as a PIM system.
+With ecommerce sales increasing by 14.7% year-on-year, businesses and marketing teams need to be equipped with the right tools to meet customer demand in an efficient and agile way.

 How to measure the ROI of a PIM system

-Basically, ROI is measured using the following formula:
+Product data ROI can be measured using the following formula:

 ROI = (Net Profit - Investment Costs) ÷ Investment Costs x 100